johanberntsson/ozmoo/documentation/manual/manual.md

 - Acme cross-assembler
 - Exomizer file compression program (tested with 3.0.0, 3.0.1 and 3.0.2)
 - Ruby (Tested with 2.4.2, but any 2.4 version should work fine)
-- The Vice C64/C128/Plus4 emulator, or the Xemu MEGA65 emulator
+- The Vice C64/C128/Plus4 emulator

 #### Windows